 The British Language Training Centre, is a well-established language institute that offers courses in both the English and Dutch languages, as well as being a Cambridge CELTA training centre.
 The BLTC language courses and examinations attract over 3000 students per year, studying in over 30 programmes, with native-speaker teachers.

-This leaflet informs you about the BLTC programmes related to the CLIL Teacher-Training and Cambridge ESOL Teacher Workshops
+This leaflet informs you about the BLTC programmes related to the CLIL Teacher-Training and Cambridge ESOL Teacher Workshops.

 CLIL Teacher-Training Programme: twenty hours